Characteristics of parkinson's disease

-Parkinson's disease natural treatment
+Parkinson's disease characteristics and natural treatment

-PARKINSON'S DISEASE is a progressive degenerative disease characterized mainly by the lack or difficulty of movement, because of muscle rigidity, the presence of tremors and a poor coordination.
+Parkinson's disease is a progressive degenerative disease characterized mainly by the lack or difficulty of movement, because of muscle rigidity, the presence of tremors and a poor coordination.

 It is the most common disease of the nervous system in elderly.